reportportal/client-java/README.md

 ## Proxy configuration

-Report Portal supports 2 options for setting Proxy configuration:
+ReportPortal supports 2 options for setting Proxy configuration:

 * JVM arguments (-Dhttps.proxyHost=localhost)
 * `reportportal.properties` file

 ### JVM arguments

-Report Portal uses OkHttp as HTTP client, which can pick up JVM proxy settings.
+ReportPortal uses OkHttp as HTTP client, which can pick up JVM proxy settings.
 This is the most flexible and preferable way to configure proxies, since it supports different proxy types.
 You can find out more about JVM proxies on [Java networking and proxies](http://docs.oracle.com/javase/8/docs/technotes/guides/net/proxies.html) page.